anandirok/challenge/README.md

 7. I have used the synchronized in debit, credit and block level in transfer method.
 8. I have also written the Junit test cases to cover all positive and negative cases.
 9. I have add all validation check in validation level.
+10. I have covered all test cases.
+11. Concorrent trsaction also thread safe that is also i have covered in junit test case